Do Golden Retrievers Pant a Lot?

 Pain, whether from an injury or an underlying medical condition, can also cause panting as the dog tries to cope with discomfort.

-It’s essential for owners to monitor their Golden Retrievers’ panting patterns and seek veterinary attention if they suspect any underlying health issues.
+Owners need to monitor their Golden Retrievers’ panting patterns and seek veterinary attention if they suspect any underlying health issues.

 How Much Panting is Normal?